porfiriy/rsschool-cv/cv.md

  Factory is evil!

  MY SKILLS:
--I know the basics of C ++, but I won't lie, at most I can write a calculator or a simple function
+*I know the basics of C ++, but I won't lie, at most I can write a calculator or a simple function

--can use git and GitHub
+*can use git and GitHub

--can use Unreal Engine and make simple games
+*can use Unreal Engine and make simple games

--I use VS CODE and other development tools
+*I use VS CODE and other development tools

+my  english level A1